 Companies can compare queuing times across bank branches, retail stores and departments, and help managers plan for when to perform tasks like restocking shelves and when to instead have staff looking after customers.
 It also provides managers with evidence that they need resources for more staff at busy periods.

 Predicting Queues.
-The number of visitors at different times is surprisingly constant.
+The number of visitors at different times is often surprisingly constant.
 A business that is very busy on Friday at 4 o’clock will likely be busy at that time every Friday.
 With a historic record of footfall and queue lengths throughout the day, businesses can predict when more staff are needed to help customers.
-On a shorter timescale, knowing how many people entered a store 15 minutes ago makes it easy to predict how long the queues will shortly be.
+On a shorter timescale, knowing how many people entered a store 15 minutes ago makes it easy to predict how long the queues will be.